ruslandoga/oof/README.md

 - (optional) Telegram integration
 - email notifications
 - performant (TODO: benchmarks) and memory efficient (can be hosted on free-tier [Fly.io](https://fly.io))

+Oof dreams of understanding applications and why they hurt.